Sourdough Morel-Garlic Bread

 Proofing

-- For the best mushroom bread, proof the loaves slowly at 8°C for 16-18 hours, or at 12ºC for 10-12 hours until doubled in size.
+- Proof the loaves slowly at 10°C for 16 to 18 hours, or at 15ºC for 10 to 12 hours until doubled in size.
 Alternatively, for a more flexible schedule, you can proof at room temperature (about 21°C) for 2 hours, then refrigerate overnight (8-10 hours) to complete the fermentation just like it goes when refreshing your natural starter.
 This cool proofing method is specific to naturally leavened bread that goes to an extended and cool rising process.
 When proofed seam-side up on a floured couche, the loaf develops a light skin on the surface in contact with the linen.
 After flipping and scoring, this setup facilitates better oven spring, resulting in a more open crumb and a thicker, crisper crust.

 Baking

-- Score each loaf deeply to allow for optimal expansion.
+- Score each loaf to allow for optimal expansion.
 Quickly spray water into the oven chamber to create steam, then shut the door immediately.
-Reduce the oven temperature to 430ºF (220ºC) and bake for 25 minutes.
-Turn the oven off, prop the door slightly ajar, and leave the loaves inside for an additional 10-15 minutes.
+Reduce the oven temperature to 410ºF (210ºC) and bake for 25 minutes.
+Turn the oven off, prop the door slightly ajar, and leave the loaves inside for an additional 5 to 10 minutes.

 Mushroom Bread Pairing